L. Scott Rice: Career

 Rice was the director of the Air National Guard, The Pentagon, Washington, D.C.
 He is responsible for formulating, developing and coordinating all policies, plans and programs affecting more than 105,500 Guard members and civilians in more than 90 wings and 175 geographically separated units across 213 locations throughout the 50 States, the District of Columbia, Puerto Rico, Guam and the Virgin Islands.

 Rice was commissioned in 1980 through the Reserve Officer Training Corps at Rensselaer Polytechnic Institute, Troy, New York and graduated from undergraduate pilot training at Reese Air Force Base, Texas in 1982.
 He is a command pilot with more than 4,300 hours in the F-111 and A-10.
 Before assuming his current position, General Rice served as The Adjutant General of the Massachusetts National Guard, responsible for commanding units of the Air and Army National Guard.

 He has served in various operational and staff assignments, including commander of US Air Force Forces deployed to Middle East locations under the United States Central Command; where, from 1995 to 2006, he was mobilized and deployed to Bosnia, Kosovo, Kuwait, Iraq, Jordan, Oman, and Pakistan.
 He has commanded a squadron, operations group, and fighter wing.
 He previously served as the assistant adjutant general for air, and commander of Massachusetts Air National Guard, chairman of the Air Guard Force Structure and Modernization committee of the Adjutants General Association of the United States (AGAUS), as the association's secretary, as a member of the Reserve Forces Policy Board for the Department of Defense, and has served on several General Officer Steering Committees for the National Guard.

 Rice was nominated for promotion to lieutenant general and assignment as director of the Air National Guard by Barack Obama on 4 April 2016.
 This nomination was confirmed by the United States Senate on 28 April 2016.
 He assumed the position of Director of the Air National Guard on 10 May 2016.
 In August 2020, Colorado National Guard Adjutant General Michael A. Loh succeeded Rice as director.
+He is currently on the board of directors at the American Heritage Museum.